How I Swapped My Career As A Web Builder To Build A Multiple Six-Figure Business Teaching Tech Online

 Despite the fact that the skies were rarely blue and the crystal clear waters of the River Humber were, in fact, the colour of poop (there’s a valid reason why)… Hull quickly became home.

-And, despite insisting I would only ever be there for three years, Hull is still my home today.
+And, despite insisting I would only ever be there for three years, Hull has been my home of 30 years, until very recently.

 In 1993, I graduated, by the skin of my teeth, with a BA Hons in Social Policy and Administration.
 I say by the skin of my teeth because I’d pretty much spent the entire three years of my degree playing in bands.